fbpx

 2. Generative models

-Generative models, unlike Retrieval based models, can generate their own responses by analyzing the input word by word to understand the query.
+Generative models, unlike Retrieval-based models, can generate their own responses by analyzing the input word by word to understand the query.
 These models are more ‘human’ during their interactions but at the same time also more prone to errors as they need to build sentence responses themselves.

 Chatbots based on Generative Models are quite complex to build and are usually overkill for customer-facing applications.
 They are mostly used in applications where conversations are expected to be general/not limited to a specific topic.
 Take Google Assistant as an example.
-The Assistant is an always listening chatbot that can answer questions, tell jokes and carry out very ‘human’ conversations.
-The one thing it can’t do.
-Provide customer support for Google products.

 google assistant message